 When painting baseboard, some painters slip masking tape under the baseboard.
 But this is time-consuming and doesn't create a seep-proof seal between the baseboard and the carpet.
-So Steve presses the tape against the baseboard, covering about 1/4 in. of the bottom edge.
+Instead, press the tape against the baseboard, covering about 1/4 in. of the bottom edge.
 Press down hard on the carpet while you apply the tape.
 That way, the tape will hold the carpet down while you paint.
 Later, when you remove the tape, the carpet will rise and cover the unpainted edge of the baseboard.

 Large drop cloths work great if you're painting a ceiling, but they're overkill if you're only painting walls and trim.
 Drop cloth runners are usually 3 to 4 ft. wide and are much easier and safer to work with because you don't have to fold them several times.
 Folded drop cloths are easy to trip on, and nothing good results from tripping with an open paint can in your hand.

 Even though you diligently clean your brushes, they will eventually wear out.
 Consider saving a couple of different sizes to repurpose as cleaning brushes.
 An old paintbrush is an excellent tool for dusting off window trim or whatever else needs a light touch.

 The masking tape you installed to protect the outside edge of the trim won't necessarily protect windows or doors.
 So it's important to cover them completely, especially if you're painting the ceiling.

 Cut the Paint Before Pulling the Tape Off